SEOULSPACE

 One sambok tradition is enjoying food in a nearby forest or valley.
 This practice originated when farmers would take a break from their fieldwork to rest at a nearby valley or the ocean.
 Dipping one’s feet into a stream, a custom called Takjok (탁족), was and is still a common way to cool off during sambok.
 In Seoul, you can often find people dipping their feet in Cheonggyecheon on hot days.

 Historically, people would participate in the tradition of bokdarim (복달임) during sambok, which involves heading to the waterside in a valley and cooking and eating dog meat.
 Dog meat was believed to help restore the balance of energies in one’s body.
-Although cooling off in nature is still common, the practice of eating dog meat is uncommon nowadays in South Korea.
+Although cooling off in nature is still common, eating dog meat is uncommon nowadays in South Korea.

 Koreans still celebrate Sambok by eating other traditional foods.
 One of the most popular dishes is samgyetang, or ginseng chicken soup.
 This soup is made with a whole chicken stuffed with glutinous rice, garlic, jujube, and ginseng.
-Eating samgyetang raises the stomach’s temperature, balancing one’s internal temperature with the external temperature.
+Eating samgyetang raises the stomach’s temperature, balancing one’s internal and external temperature.
 People also eat samgyetang because they believe it replenishes the nutrients and stamina lost due to the summer heat.
 In the past, building back one’s health and stamina was important for farmers getting ready to return to their fields.
 Today, people line up at samgyetang restaurants during sambok.
 Stores even stock up on pre-made samgyetang for those who are too busy to make it themselves.

 People typically eat other dishes during sambok: eel, abalone porridge, red bean porridge, watermelon, Korean yellow melon, or chamwae (참외).